GlimaGit/PolvoValidator/README.md

-# Automated Tests - Ask the Octopus
+# Automated Tests - Pergunte ao Polvo

-This repository contains automated tests for the "Ask the Octopus" website, using Robot Framework and SeleniumLibrary to perform automated validations on the user interface.
+This repository contains automated tests for the "Pergunte ao Polvo" website, using Robot Framework and SeleniumLibrary to perform automated validations on the user interface.

 ## Initial Setup